 However, just because it has ‘limited’ use doesn’t mean you cannot create music out of it anymore.
 You still can.
 The best part of it is that learning to play is also easy.
 Well, that is if you have excellent mouth and tongue play.

 The classic bugle is a very simple brass instrument.
 You have a hollow tube that coils into an oval shape that terminates into a wide bell.
-There are no holes or valves to produce different notes or pitch.
+There are no holes or valves to produce different notes or pitches.
 The notes and pitch that you produce will depend solely on your embouchure.

 Unfortunately, this is also the reason why I couldn’t put the bugle at the top of this list.